 I’m glad that PickyKidPix knows how to use power tools.
-It started with woodshop in middle school, and then she progressed to assembling her own furniture from Ikea.
-The Ikea projects included a bed, desk, desk hutch, TV console and bed side table.
+It started with a woodshop class in middle school, and then she progressed to assembling her own furniture from Ikea.
+The Ikea projects included a bed, desk, desk hutch, TV console, and bedside table.

 This is the Mesopotamia Throne Project Inspiration Photo.